kibook/s1kd-tools/tools/s1kd-ls/README.md

 Show version information.

 &lt;object&gt;|&lt;dir&gt; ...
-An optional list of CSDB objects to list or directories to search for CSDB objets in.
+An optional list of CSDB objects to list or directories to search for CSDB objects in.
 If none are specified, CSDB objects in the current directory are listed by default.

 EXAMPLE
 =======